 Each point listed above plays a role in your website’s visibility and user engagement.
 Everything you need for gaining this foundational knowledge is available as a free resource:

-• Google’s SEO Starter Guide: The official guide from Google on how to make your site friendly to search engines.
+Google’s SEO Starter Guide: The official guide from Google on how to make your site friendly to search engines.
+You’ll also want to familiarize yourself with Google’s Search Quality Rater Guidelines that provide insight into how Google assesses the quality of web pages.

 If going this route, try the Coursera option listed above or stick to beginner content from larger platforms, such as HubSpot or Ahrefs.
-But keep in mind, SaaS platforms generate sales by teaching SEO through the lens of using their paid software (see our recommendations for practical SEO tools for small businesses).
+But keep in mind, SaaS platforms generate sales by teaching SEO through the lens of using their paid software.
+And a one-size-fits-all approach can distract you from what truly matters.

 Explore Generative AI

-You can explore SEO concepts further with generative AI tools.
+High-level SEO definitions or concepts can also be explored with generative AI tools.
 For example, ask ChatGPT about keyword research to get a concise overview on the subject.
 Then to learn more about a particular subtopic, such as relevance and intent, simply ask for more information.

 Fast-Track Your Learning